 4. Being generous or giving back

 Fortunately, there are many inexpensive ways to give deeply to your community.
 Depending on your passions, how about helping in an animal shelter, a museum or a hospital?

-2. Being true to yourself
+3. Being true to myself

 Without a job to shore up your sense of identity, retirement can be a surprising time of self-discovery or reinvention.
 You may naturally come to realize things that are more important to you as your time frees up.